What Is Sleep Apnea?

 People with sleep apnea usually do not remember waking up during the night.
-Indications of the problem may include:
+Unless your partner has noticed this in your sleeping habits, other indications of the problem may include:

-Unlike mild snoring, individuals with sleep apnea stop breathing completely for 10 seconds or more, typically between 10 and 60 times in a single night.
+Unlike mild snoring, individuals with sleep apnea stop breathing completely for 10 seconds or more.
+Breathing can stop typically 10–60 times in a single night!
 If your partner hears loud snoring punctuated by silences and then a snort or choking sound as you resume breathing, this pattern could signal sleep apnea.

 Studies have shown that people with this potentially life-threatening disorder are so fatigued during the day that, when driving, their performance is similar to that of a drunk driver.
 If left untreated, sleep apnea can lead to impaired daytime functioning, high blood pressure, heart attack, and even stroke.

 How can my dentist help?

 If we suspect you suffer from sleep apnea, Dr. Garr will refer you to a physician to look at your medical history, physical examination, and the results of a polysomnography—an overnight sleep study.
 This test measures heart rate and how many times breathing is interrupted during sleep.

 If you are diagnosed with sleep apnea, we can work closely with your physician to implement and manage your therapy.